 - the application is neatly and completely filled out and easy to understand

 - copies of all pertinent materials are included in an ordered appendix

 - the project is of minimal risk and complexity with the risk factors recognized and managed

 - the project avoids the use of special population groups

 An exempted project review may be completed within one week of receipt, a expedited review generally within two weeks of receipt, and a full board review within four to six weeks of receipt.
 Note that the board will make the final determination as to which category of review is most appropriate, and that a revise and resubmit decision is frequently given before an application receives approval.

 9. What are the common reasons for a revise and resubmit decision by the IRB?

 Additional information is often requested on the distribution and collection of consent forms and/or research instruments and on how the data, including the consent form, will be stored and who will have access to the data.
-The consent form may be missing items or may not differentiate between confidentiality and anonymity.
-Risk factors are not listed on the application or a management plan to mitigate risk is not listed on the application.
-There may be spelling errors on the consent form or research instruments.
+The consent form may not properly cover all the required elements of informed consent or may not differentiate between confidentiality and anonymity.
+Risk factors are not listed on the application or a management plan to mitigate risk is not provided.
+There may be spelling or grammatical errors on the consent form or research instruments.